ultr7A/ncode.core/src/Model [╍⬡╍ꙮ╍▦╍]/README.md

-# 🏠Home of Wrapt.org Domain Model as TypeScript `class`es:
+# 🏠Home of Wrapt.org Domain Model as TypeScript `class`es